lasseaeggen/SiNRI/README.md

 The error handling of SiNRI is currently not quite optimal.
-Logging facilities are included, but very few custom exception handlers have been written, thus making most erros a bit too general.
+Logging facilities are included, but very few custom exception handlers have been written, thus making most errors a bit too general.
 Settings should in the future be moved to a single place, such that settings such as chosen channels are not scattered all over the place.
 It works, but may be confusing for someone a bit more unfamiliar with the